Multi-Level Marketing and E-Commerce Online: Focus on Product or Recruitment?

 2. Unable to assert product knowledge or product segment authority

-One must observe on how prominent brands are marketing their product and should be able to provide an answer to the question, “why is your product better?”
+One must observe how prominent brands are marketing their product and should be able to provide an answer to the question, “why is your product better?”
 If a specific direct-to-the-point answer can’t be given, then it will be tough.

 3. The motivation to make money online and offline.